Dual electric motors for plenty of power.

 If you have solar panels at home or work, the Myenergi Zappi will ensure you're always using your self-generated renewables power when your Audi is plugged in.
 This super smart system talks to your solar and makes sure you only charge your e-tron with surplus solar energy.

-How to charge the EQC a a public J1772 Type 1 electric car charger
+How to charge the e-tron at a public J1772 Type 1 electric car charger

-A Type 1 public charging unit and cable will charge your Mercedes EQC at up to 7kw / give you 40 kms per hour of charge.
+A type 1 to type 2 adapter will charge your Audi e-tron up to 11kw / give you 50 kms per hour of charge.

-This allows you to connect to J1772 Type 1 charging station; simply insert the J1772 plug to charge at up to 7.6kw or 30-40 kms of range per hour.
-Have a look at Plugshare map pic as an example of just how many J1772 charging stations available in your area!
+This allows you to connect to J1772 charging stations; simply insert the J1772 plug to charge at up to 11kw or 50 kms of range per hour.
+Have a look at Plugshare map pic as an example of just how many J1772 charging stations are available in your area!

-How to charge the EQC at a public Type 2 Mennekes EV charger
+How to charge the e-tron at a public Type 2 Mennekes EV charger

-The Type 2 to Type 2 cable will charge your Mercedes EQC up to 7Kw / add 120 km for every hour of charge.
+A Type 2 to Type 2 Mennekes cable will charge your e-tron at up to 11Kw / add 50 km for every hour of charge.
+An essential EV charging cable for every Mennekes Type 2 electric vehicle to enable safe and secure charging from public ‘Universal’ charging stations.